 - Chapel Hill transit updates [919 968-2769]

 - Radio broadcast at WUNC (91.5 FM), WCHL (1360 AM) or WNDW (1610 AM)

 If the University is open, class, lab and clinical schedules will be followed to the extent possible.
 Individual faculty and students are in the best position to determine whether they can travel safely to campus or a clinical site.
 Individual judgments about personal circumstances must be made so that no one jeopardizes their safety and health.

 If the University is officially open, but a faculty member is not able to travel due to adverse weather and must cancel a scheduled class or clinical, the faculty member should notify the School of Nursing and students.
-If Blackboard is used in the course, and the faculty member has access to Blackboard from home, a notice should be placed there as soon as possible.
+If Sakai is used in the course, and the faculty member has access to Sakai from home, a notice should be placed there as soon as possible.
 If the faculty member has access to email at home, a notice should be posted to the appropriate student listserv.
 In addition, the Office of Admissions and Student Services (919 966-4260) and the Office of Academic Affairs (919 966-7511) should be notified of the cancellation.
 Finally, faculty are encouraged to place a message on their office voice mail about cancellations.